CuteCircuit: Projects

+The SoundShirt is a shirt that listens for sound in the wearer's environment and then uses 28 haptic actuators to replicate that sound across their body.

 Prêt-à-Porter and Haute Couture

 CuteCircuit product line is formed by the Prêt-à-Porter Collection, the Haute Couture Collection and special tailored pieces for private customers and celebrities.

 The Prêt-à-Porter Collection includes fashionable pieces made of laser cut reflective materials, 3-D digital print and smart textiles.
 They have successfully redesigned their iconic haute couture pieces for the prêt-à-porter market; for example, the K Dress inspired by Katy Perry's dress for Met Gala 2010 was the first interactive fashion garment to be featured in Selfridges womenswear department.

 More recently CuteCircuit has launched the World's First Couture Twitter Dress, an evening dress worn for the first time by Nicole Scherzinger which is able to receive and show tweets sent in real time by fans.